KRM7/gapp/docs/genetic-operators.md

 solution after the mutations.
 Using a repair function is optional, and they are not used in the GAs by default.

-Repair functions can be specified using the `repair_function` method of the GAs:
+The repair function can be specified as some callable object using the `repair_function` method of the GAs:

 ```cpp
 ga.repair_function([](const GA<RealGene>&, const Chromosome<RealGene>& chrom)